tendermint/liquidity/README.md

   liquidityd tx liquidity [command]

 Available Commands:
-  create-pool Create Liquidity pool with the specified pool-type, deposit coins deposit     Deposit submit to the batch of the Liquidity pool with the specified pool-id, deposit coins swap        Swap offer to the Liquidity pool with the specified the pool info with offer-coin, order-price withdraw    Withdraw submit to the batch from the Liquidity pool with the specified pool-id, pool-coin of the pool
+  create-pool Create Liquidity pool with the specified pool-type, deposit-coins deposit     Deposit submit to the batch of the Liquidity pool with the specified pool-id, deposit-coins swap        Swap offer submit to the batch to the Liquidity pool with the specified pool-id with offer-coin, order-price, etc withdraw    Withdraw submit to the batch from the Liquidity pool with the specified pool-id, pool-coin of the pool
 ```